jncraton/computational-thinking-cpsc2020/lectures/11-custom-functions.md

 ---

-Functions may call othe functions
+Functions may call other functions

 Example
 -------